Arize-ai/phoenix/docs/how-to/define-your-schema.md

 * For a comprehensive description of `phoenix.Dataset` and `phoenix.Schema`, see the [API reference](../api/dataset-and-schema.md).
 {% endhint %}

-Once you have a pandas DataFrame `df` containing your data and a `schema` object describing the format of your DataFrame, you can define your Phoenix dataset either by running
+Once you have a pandas dataframe `df` containing your data and a `schema` object describing the format of your dataframe, you can define your Phoenix dataset either by running

 ```python
 ds = px.Dataset(df, schema)